chocolatey/docs/input/en-us/creating-packages/helpers/get-packageparameters.md

 also provides this functionality.
 If you are pushing to the community package repository (https://chocolatey.org/packages), you are required to take a dependency on the core extension until January 2018.
-How to do this is explained at https://chocolatey.org/docs/how-to-parse-package-parameters-argument#step-3---use-core-community-extension.
+How to do this is explained in [the docs](../../how-tos/parse-packageparameters-argument#step-3---use-core-community-extension).

 The differences between this and the `chocolatey-core.extension` package functionality is that the extension function can only do one string at a